kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 `.spec.target.podRef`.

 #### Immutability of EvictionRequest Spec Fields

+`.spec.type` It is unclear whether we want to allow the type to be changed.
+Since there is only one type, `Soft`, we can keep the field immutable for now.

 `.spec.target` and `.spec.target.podRef` does not make sense to make mutable, the EvictionRequest is always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the